memonsahil/memonsahil/README.md

 ### Hi there 👋

-- 🔭 Currently working on an [AI automated freelancing app](https://github.com/memonsahil/dutified-mobile).
+- 🔭 I'm currently working on an [AI automated freelancing app](https://github.com/memonsahil/dutified-mobile).
-- 🌱 Currently learning Python.
+- 🌱 I'm currently learning Python.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/memonsahil/).